 State legislation related to dyslexia intervention often contains language mandating use of specific approaches or types of approaches.

-The What Works Clearinghouse is an project of the U.S. Department of Education’s Institute of Education Sciences.
+The What Works Clearinghouse is a project of the U.S. Department of Education’s Institute of Education Sciences.
 It reviews and evaluates research tied to specific school-based educational programs, tied to various criteria.
 You can use the links below to find more information, including the intervention reports issued for each program.

-The page contains links to to reviews of research studies which meet “Students with a Specific Learning Disability” protocols for literacy outcomes, including alphabetics, reading achievement, comprehension, reading fluency, and writing achievement.
+The page contains links to reviews of research studies which meet “Students with a Specific Learning Disability” protocols for literacy outcomes, including alphabetics, reading achievement, comprehension, reading fluency, and writing achievement.
 This protocol focuses on interventions designed for use in a school-based setting with students in grades K–12 with a learning disability.
-The protocols also require that research have been conducted in the U.S. and published in English.
+The protocols also require that research be conducted in the U.S. and published in English.

 For more detailed information about these protocols, see:

 The programs listed below are supported by research evidence that the intervention had a positive effect on outcomes with no overriding contrary evidence.

 These programs are supported by research evidence that the intervention had a positive effect on some outcomes but a negative effect on others.

 Programs with No Discernable Effects

 These programs are supported by research, but the evidence did not show any benefit to the students receiving the program.